Using the SDKs

 All SDKs read the API key from the SURGE_API_KEY environment variable by default.
 You can also pass it directly to the client constructor.

-# Python: reads SURGE_API_KEY from environment
+# Reads SURGE_API_KEY from environment

 surge = Surge()